Why Hygienic Flooring Is Essential For Restaurant Kitchens

 The difficulty in cleaning a PU resin flooring lies in how it cures.
 As it cures, small gas bubbles pass through the curing resin, resulting in tiny ‘pin-hole’ like formations on the surface of the floor.
 These pinholes can be large enough for a toothpick to be pushed into them.

 If anything were to penetrate these holes – which is likely in a busy kitchen environment – it can leave the floor vulnerable to bacteria and dirt, which can reside underneath the top layer of the floor.
-And that’s why your floor can still looks dirty even after you’ve mopped it!
+And that’s why your floor can still look dirty even after you’ve mopped it!

 So, not only can this look visually unappealing – especially in kitchens – but it also increases the chances of severe (and costly) repairs having to be made.